elarcoiris/push-notification-lambda/README.md

 Ideally, your private keys should be stored in Secrets Manager, and an example of this implementation has also been provided.

-You will also need to have Serverless installed globally:
+If you don't already have Serverless, install it globally:

 ```bash
 npm install -g serverless